 “…a gentle, emotional, immediate morality tale…timely, fascinating, and necessary.”
 Toronto Star

 When all the world’s technology ceases to function, it is time to find a new way of surviving—or an old way.
 Two women—one Indigenous and one white, exiled from their village for being too old to bear children, trudge across the desolate, post-apocalyptic ruin, relying on traditional wisdom for

 survival.
 When a charismatic stranger appears, seeking their aid, they must choose whether to use their knowledge of the past to provide hope for the future to the community that branded them “useless.”

 Yvette was inspired to write The Unplugging after the death of her mother, and the realization that she had not learned enough about her Anishinaabe heritage.

 Why I Chose This Play

 Yvette Nolan suggests that the day technology fails us, we will no longer know how to survive.
-This beautiful play imagines that day, and how—if we’re lucky—and wise!—we may turn to our Indigenous brethren and their knowledge of the land.
+This beautiful play imagines that day, and how—if we are lucky—and wise! —we will embrace Indigenous knowledge of the land and ways of being; and truly discover a new way of living—and living together.
 MS

 The Unplugging is generously sponsored by